egges/mso/README.md

-# mso
+# MSO
-Examples and assignments for the MSO course
+Examples and assignments for the MSO course.